sirisian/ecmascript-types/decoratorreplacement.md

 | runs | at definition time, after checking | before parsing completes |

-**Typing the context parameter declares WHERE a decorator applies** — `(tokens: TokenStream, context: Reflect.Region)` is refused on a class, at the decoration rather than inside the macro.
+**Typing the context parameter declares WHERE a decorator applies** — `(tokens: TokenStream, context: Reflect.Block)` is refused on a class, at the decoration rather than inside the macro.
 It is optional, and has to be: the specification lets one decorator serve several positions without being told which it is in, and a required parameter would force every macro to enumerate